refractionPOINT/lce_doc/docs/billing.md

 ## Overview
 Billing in LimaCharlie is done on monthly cycles and per-Organization (multi-tenant).

-Some features like centralized billing are available to larger LC users like MSSPs, if you would like more details contact us at sales@limacharlie.io.
+Some features, such as centralized billing are available to larger LC users like MSSPs.
+For more details contact us at sales@limacharlie.io.

-For exact pricing see the [LimaCharlie website](https://limacharlie.io) or [Web App](https://app.limacharlie.io).
+Exact pricing is available on the [LimaCharlie website](https://limacharlie.io) or [Web App](https://app.limacharlie.io).

 ## Services